 What about work hours during Ramadan?

 If you’re visiting Morocco with us at Journey Beyond Travel, we do our best to accommodate you while working around these alterations to schedule.
 Travelers who have visited Morocco during Ramadan have commented on the late eating schedule.
 It resembles Spain in this respect quite a bit.
 Those eating with families or in their riads can use the sunset meal (known as ftour – or breakfast; the breaking of the fast) as their main dinner.
-However, if you opt to do this, you can expect to wait until later to eat supper since preparation for it does not commence until at least 30 minutes after ftour.
-In other words, don’t expect to eat a traditional Moroccan ftour before 9pm during Ramadan, particularly outside of major metropolitan areas.
+However, if you opt to not do this, you can expect to wait until later to eat supper since preparation sometimes does not commence until at least 30 minutes after ftour.
+In other words, don’t expect to eat a traditional Moroccan ftour before sunset during Ramadan, particularly outside of major metropolitan areas, while the Ramadan supper would often 2-3 hours after the sunset ftour breakfast meal.

 Are there any special experiences I should have when visiting during Ramadan?